Low-carb Diet: Find Best Pros and Cons to Our Health

 Poor Function of Muscles

-Leg cramps are one of the side effects of a low–carb diet.
+Leg cramps are one of the side effects of a low–carb.
 This diet eliminates sources of essential nutrients and minerals which are necessary for the proper functioning of muscles.
 These minerals include potassium, calcium and sodium, amongst others.
 Not being careful about getting these minerals from low-carb foods, can make your leg muscles cramp.

 Irregular Menstrual Cycle